canonical/maas/docs/installing-ubuntu.rst

-The fast installer is, as the name suggests, a means of installing Ubuntu on a node more quickly than would be possible using the :ref:`default installer <default-installer>`.
+The fast installer is, as the name suggests, a means of installing Ubuntu on a node more quickly than would be possible using the :ref:`Debian installer <debian-installer>`.

-To enable the fast installer for a node, visit the node's page as an administrator and click the ``Use the fast installer`` button.
+The fast installer is enabled by default for newly enlisted nodes.

 .. image:: media/node-page-use-fast-installer.png

-To set multiple nodes to use the fast installer, select the ``Mark nodes as using the fase installer`` option from the bulk action menu on the ``Nodes`` page in the MAAS web UI.
+To set multiple nodes to use the fast installer, select the ``Mark nodes as using the fast installer`` option from the bulk action menu on the ``Nodes`` page in the MAAS web UI.

 The fast installer copies a pre-built Ubuntu image to the node, with all the packages installed that would be normally found in an Ubuntu installation.

-The fast installer is much quicker than the default installer, but has the disadvantage that it's less easy to configure a node at install time, since the fast installer doesn't use a :ref:`preseed file
+The fast installer is much quicker than the Debian installer, but has the disadvantage that it's less easy to configure a node at install time, since the fast installer doesn't use a :ref:`preseed file
 <preseed>`.
 In addition, the packages that are initially installed on a